MCEngine-DLC/.github/profile/README.md

 ## 📦 Dependency Setup

-To access GitHub Packages, you need to create a `.env` file in the root of your project and generate a personal access token with proper permissions.
+To access GitHub Packages, you need to create two environments for authentication in your GitHub project and generate a personal access token with the appropriate permissions.

 ```env
 GIT_USER_NAME={your name}